Genetic Fact Sheets for Parents

 If not treated, homocystinuria can cause blot clots resulting in heart disease or stroke.
 In fact, stroke and heart disease are the main causes of early death in people with untreated homocystinuria.

 Children who are not treated often have pale hair and skin.
 Some will have episodes of pancreatitis that causes severe pain, and some may have seizures.

 What is the treatment for homocystinuria?

 Your baby’s primary doctor will work with a metabolic doctor and a dietician to care for your child.

-Prompt treatment is needed to prevent mental retardation and other serious health problems.
+Prompt treatment is needed to prevent intellectual disabilities and other serious health problems.
 Most children need to eat a special diet low in methionine, drink a special formula, and take supplements every day.
 You should start the treatment as soon as you know your child has this condition.
 Lifelong treatment is usually needed to prevent or control the symptoms.

 The following are treatments often recommended for children with homocystinuria: